 What should I eat daily during pregnancy?

-There are a few things it’s recommended you eat daily if you’re pregnant, according to the UK NHS:
+There are a few things that are recommended you eat daily if you’re pregnant, according to the UK NHS:

 - At least 5 portions of fruit and vegetables, whether they’re fresh, frozen, tinned, dried, or juiced.
 But it’s worth remembering that many fruit juices in cartons aren’t fresh juice, they’re made from concentrate, and can have lots of added sugar, so they’re not as nutritious.